 MIT Chapel, 1954

-In addition to Kresge Auditorium and the Chapel at MIT, Saarinen’s outstanding designs include Dulles International Airport, outside Washington, D.C.; the TWA Terminal, JFK Airport, New York; and the Gateway Arch, St. Louis.
-The last three projects were completed by Saarinen’s his partners, Kevin Roche and John Dinkeloo, after his death.
-Eero Saarinen died in Ann Arbor, Michigan in 1961.
+Saarinen’s notable architectural designs, which similarly employ curvilinear geometries, include Dulles International Airport, outside Washington, DC; TWA Flight Center, JFK Airport, New York; and the Gateway Arch, St. Louis.
+Several of Saarinen’s projects were completed by his partners, Kevin Roche and John Dinkeloo, after his death in 1961.